Thursday, July 02, 2009

 Friday, March 27, 2009

-A Federared Service Bus Infrastructure
+A Federated Service Bus Infrastructure

 How to obtain high autonomy and low mutual dependencies of the functional entities in an organization with regard to message interaction and service exposure of SOA?
 In this pattern I'll describe a model for a federated multi-bus SOA-platform that satisfies the desired autonomies and low mutual dependencies in complex organizations.